 The Mooresville Police Department stands ready to meet the needs and challenges of our progressive Town and diversified community.

-The West District includes all areas of the within the town limits west of US 21 south and to NC 115.
-The West District is composed of a wide array of residential, commercial, retail, institutional, and light industrial.
+The West District includes all areas of within the town limits west of US 21 south and to NC 115.
+The West District is composed of a wide array of residential, commercial, retail, institutional, and light industries.
 At present, commercial, retail and light industrial comprise most of the district.
 That trend is expected to even out due to the projected amount of residential growth anticipated for the district in the next several years.